alphagov/govuk-brand-guidelines/src/logo-system/logo-elements/index.md

 ### Special use

-When using against a busy background or in print situations where colour is not possible, white or black versions of the wordmark can be used.
+When using against a busy background or in print situations where colour is not possible, White or Black versions of the wordmark can be used.

 </div>
 <div>